sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 ## Tips
 - Error logs are written to %USERPROFILE%/.sonic-pi/logs, and are useful to diagnose any startup problems.
-- If a rebuild errors at the final stage of copying files, or you are otherwise having trouble starting sonic pi, there is killprocess.bat to remove sonic pi from memory.
+- If a rebuild errors at the final stage of copying files, or you are otherwise having trouble starting sonic pi, there is win-killprocess.bat to remove sonic pi from memory.
 This will also kill supercollider if it has been left running.- 32bit and 64bit don't mix.
 Build the one you want in a clean tree.
 Make sure you also install all the right 32/64 bit components to match your build.
 64 bit is recommended on modern machines.
 - `cd %QT_INSTALL_LOCATION%` will take you to the directory you have set for that environment variable - a good way to check you have set it up correctly
 - You should find a libaubio-5.dll in your native/ruby/bin folder, if the prebuild has worked correctly.
 This is required for the onset feature.